HR and Business Planning

 Failing to plan is not an option!

-For new start-ups, there is the knowledge that 60% will fail within their first five years.
+60% of start-ups will fail within their first five years.
 The reason?

 What’s going on around them can be regarding an internal market as well as an external one.